mariospr/compact-quick-settings-gnome-shell-extension/README.md

 ### License

-This extension is released under the terms of the MIT/X11 license.
+This extension is released under the terms of the under the terms of version 2 of the GNU General Public License.

 See the `LICENSE` file for more details.